AltaGas (TSE:ALA) Price Target Raised to C$29.00

+The firm also recently disclosed a monthly dividend, which will be paid on Monday, August 16th.
+Shareholders of record on Monday, August 16th will be given a dividend of $0.0833 per share.
+The ex-dividend date of this dividend is Friday, July 23rd.
+This is a positive change from AltaGas’s previous monthly dividend of $0.08.
+This represents a $1.00 dividend on an annualized basis and a yield of 3.78%.
+AltaGas’s dividend payout ratio (DPR) is presently 75.97%.

-In related news, Director Deborah Susan Stein sold 1,000 shares of the firm’s stock in a transaction on Tuesday, June 22nd.
-The shares were sold at an average price of C$26.00, for a total value of C$26,000.00.
-Following the transaction, the director now directly owns 45,100 shares in the company, valued at approximately C$1,172,600.
+In other news, Director Deborah Susan Stein sold 1,000 shares of the firm’s stock in a transaction dated Tuesday, June 22nd.
+The stock was sold at an average price of C$26.00, for a total transaction of C$26,000.00.
+Following the completion of the sale, the director now directly owns 45,100 shares of the company’s stock, valued at approximately C$1,172,600.

 AltaGas Ltd. operates as a diversified energy infrastructure company in North America.
 The company operates through two segments, Utilities and Midstream.
 The Utilities segment owns and operates regulated natural gas distribution utilities in Michigan, Alaska, the District of Columbia, Maryland, and Virginia; and two regulated natural gas storage utilities in the United States serving approximately 1.7 million customers.